Project 2025 Will Re-Ignite America’s Biggest Growth Industry: Medicare Fraud

 Despite the hysteria surrounding the ACA, the Congressional Budget Office in 2012 estimated that changes to the nation’s health care system as contained in the ACA would cut the federal deficit by $100 billion over the next decade by charging new taxes as a result of expanding coverage to 25 million Americans, according to Kleinbard.

-The ACA also contains provisions which buttressed the financial stability of Medicare Part A (hospital services, which will become more evident in the long-term, Kleinbard said.
-The ACA also seeks to inject competition in the national insurance system which was lacking before, especially in less populated, poorer areas..
+The ACA also contains provisions that buttress the financial stability of Medicare Part A (hospital services), which will become more evident in the long term, Kleinbard said.
+The ACA also seeks to inject competition into the national insurance system, which was lacking before, especially in less populated, poorer areas.

 What Medicare Fraud Costs Individuals

-Fraud and inefficiency are the hallmarks of the nation’s health care system that have long gone uncorrected.
-A recent story in Bloomberg News said $800 billion is wasted annually to manage the U.S. health care system.
-Instances of waste of common.
-For instance, a RAND study (Health Affairs, 2009, as cited in Kleinbard) calculated that it costs each doctor about $68,000 annually to deal with an insurance company.
+Fraud and inefficiency are the hallmarks of the nation’s healthcare system that have long gone uncorrected.
+A recent Bloomberg News article said that $800 billion is wasted annually on managing the U.S. healthcare system—instances of waste of ordinary.
+For instance, a RAND study (Health Affairs, 2009, as cited in Kleinbard) calculated that dealing with an insurance company costs each doctor about $68,000 annually.
 Another study by the New America Foundation, 2013, found that $100 billion to $400 billion is wasted on administrative costs alone to deal with insurance companies.

-The Institute of Medicine said $765 billion, or about 30 cents per dollar spent on health care in 2009, was wasted on high prices, inefficiencies, high administrative costs and poor preventative medical practices, according to Bloomberg News.
+The Institute of Medicine said, according to Bloomberg News, that $765 billion, or about 30 cents per dollar spent on health care in 2009, was wasted on high prices, inefficiencies, high administrative costs, and poor preventative medical practices.

 How Medicare Fraud Hurts the Nation

-The National Academy of Sciences in 2013 (as cited in the U.S. Health in International Perspective) found that the U.S. spends more than about 30 other nations, yet ranks seventh from the bottom in terms of life expectancy.
-The U.S. also ranks high in the number of people who die from communicable diseases, has the worst infant mortality rates, most obese children, highest rate of diabetes and the greatest number of citizens susceptible to cardio-vascular diseases.
-This is despite the fact that the U.S. spends more than any other nation, about 18% of GDP in 2013, according to the OECD, more than 10 other OECD nations.
+The National Academy of Sciences in 2013 (as cited in the U.S. Health in International Perspective) found that the U.S. spends more than about 30 other nations yet ranks seventh from the bottom in terms of life expectancy.
+The U.S. also ranks high in the number of people who die from infectious diseases, has the worst infant mortality rates, most obese children, highest rate of diabetes, and the most significant number of citizens susceptible to cardiovascular diseases.
+This is even though the U.S. spent more than any other nation, about 18% of GDP in 2013, according to the OECD, than ten other OECD nations.
 This includes $8,508 spent on health care per person annually, according to the OECD in 2010.
-Worse, these huge amount of money have not translated into a healthier nation.
+Worse, this enormous amount of money has not translated into a healthier nation.

-My wife died of leukemia after a six-year bout with endometrial cancer.
-During that period, I visited cancer hospitals in Seattle, Sacramento and Tampa, yet it was in the last six weeks of her life, when she was in intensive care at Morton Plant Hospital in Clearwater, Florida, that I saw Medicare abuse firsthand.
+My wife died of leukemia after a six-year about with endometrial cancer.
+I visited cancer hospitals in Seattle, Sacramento, and Tampa.
+Yet, it was in the last six weeks of her life, when she was in intensive care at Morton Plant Hospital in Clearwater, Florida, that I saw Medicare abuse firsthand.

-At a subsequent bereavement group in Clearwater, Florida, I heard similar stories from other widows and widowers, including one from a woman whose husband was brain dead, yet had to be submitted to four more brain scans, which only confirmed what the first one did.
-I spoke with doctors who told me they would never allow a loved one to be in any hospital unless they were accompanied by another family member 24 hours a day in order to prevent the administration of invasive, painful and unnecessary tests on another loved one.
+At a subsequent bereavement group in Clearwater, Florida, I heard similar stories from other widows and widowers, including one from a woman whose husband was brain dead yet had to be submitted to four more brain scans, which only confirmed what the first one did.
+I spoke with doctors who told me they would never allow a loved one to be in any hospital unless they were accompanied by another family member 24 hours a day to prevent the administration of invasive, painful, and unnecessary tests on another loved one.

-From my experience, the facilitator for Medicare fraud inside of the hospital can be directly tied to hospitalists, a relatively new category of doctor who works for the hospital.
-While the polite definition of a hospitalist is that they act as a liaison with the family to keep them informed about the treatment and prognosis of their loved one, I only met my hospitalist for about one minute who did not provide me with any information.
+From my experience, the facilitator for Medicare fraud inside the hospital can be directly tied to hospitalists, a relatively new category of doctors who work for the hospital.
+While the polite definition of a hospitalist is that they act as a liaison with the family to keep them informed about the treatment and prognosis of their loved one, I only met my hospitalist for about one minute, who did not provide me with any information.

-Instead, I believe she existed to let other doctors know that a new patient was admitted to the hospital and that they were now fair game to be visited by any other doctor on the hospital staff, including an infectious disease doctor who had absolutely no reason to visit my wife, so they could submit a bill to Medicare.
-This explains why I received a 33-page Medicare bill for my wife’s last week or so at Morton Plant Hospital in Clearwater, Florida, even though her main leukemia doctor told her to go home “because the doctors her do not understand her disease (leukemia).”
+Instead, I believe she existed to let other doctors know that a new patient was admitted to the hospital and that they were now fair game to be visited by any other doctor on the hospital staff, including an infectious disease doctor who had no reason to visit my wife so that they could submit a bill to Medicare.
+This explains why I received a 33-page Medicare bill for my wife last week or so at Morton Plant Hospital in Clearwater, Florida, even though her main leukemia doctor told her to go home “because the doctors do not understand her disease (leukemia).”

-In this personal observation, I saw doctors who knowingly violated their stated oath to “do no harm” as they pursued the fees from Medicare and submitted my wife to unnecessary pain and suffering.
+In this personal observation, I saw doctors who knowingly violated their stated oath to “not harm” as they pursued the fees from Medicare and submitted my wife to unnecessary pain and suffering.

 Medicare Fraud Affects Everyone

 Medicare fraud is so lucrative that it is ingrained into the political culture.
-Despite the fact that this fraud affects old and young, all races and all political parties, it remains persistent because it is not seriously punished, Not only is the fraud in all of its forms, legal and illegal, a national disgrace, but it has involved unethical Congressional conduct from legislators who knowingly abused their power to gain better-paying jobs in the private sector.
+Even though this fraud affects old and young, all races, and all political parties, it remains persistent because it is not seriously punished.
+Not only is the fraud in all forms, legal and illegal, a national disgrace, but it has also involved unethical Congressional conduct from legislators who knowingly abused their power to gain better-paying jobs in the private sector.

-Here are three great examples of how lucrative Medicare fraud is and how its perpetrators can commit it, yet still remain outstanding members of the political and business communities.
+Here are three great examples of how lucrative Medicare fraud is and how its perpetrators can commit it while remaining outstanding members of the political and business communities.

-The poster boy for this duplicitous conduct is former Congressman Billy Tauzin (R-Louisiana) to become chief lobbyist for the pharmaceutical industry trade association.
+As quoted from Bloomberg News, The poster boy for this duplicitous conduct is former Congressman Billy Tauzin (R-Louisiana), who became chief lobbyist for the pharmaceutical industry trade association.

 Former Congressman Billy Tauzin (R-LA.) -- Doing anything for money